 A spacecraft might also give off a heat signature from an engine or an internal energy source, visible to us in the thermal infrared.
 Its engine might also give off detectable emissions; American aerospace engineer and author Robert Zubrin suggested in 1993 that theoretically we could detect exhaust from antimatter engines.

 If the object strays off the path of a natural gravitationally-driven orbit, this might be another indication of an engine.
-However, outgassing can also slightly disturb the orbits of comets, so it would take a large variation for the orbit to truly signal an artificial spacecraft.
+However, outgassing can also slightly disturb the orbits of comets, so it would take a large variation for the orbit to truly signal an artificial spaceship.

 Would we spot an alien probe at all?